LotToLearn/disaster-recovery/LabGuideNOAH.md

 Manual Active Oracle Data Guard
 =======================================================
 All mentions of pricing in this guide are for discussion purposes only.
 It is by no means a license or promise to license products or services or a pricing guarantee.
-This in no way represents offical Oracle documentation
+This in no way represents offical Oracle documentation, and  Views expressed are my own and do not represent anyone else

 # Table of Contents